-The Company continues to seek partners to option its projects under its generative model, which minimizes financial and exploration risk by granting external exploration companies a right to earn an interest in properties, subject to exploration expenditures and share payments made by them.
-Generative properties are continuously prioritized for further work or dropped based on ongoing exploration work.
+The Company continues to seek partners to option La Cigarra and Promotorio which are generative exploration projects under its generative model.
+This approach minimizes financial and exploration risk to the Company by seeking to advance these properties by granting external exploration companies an option to earn an interest in properties, subject to meeting certain yearly exploration expenditure requirements and making cash and share payments to the Company.
 The Company continues to market generative properties including properties that have been returned after termination of option agreements.